d11r/d11r-me/src/posts/reflecting-on-my-bsc-studies.md

 ![Prototype I developed: Raspberry PI 3 with a DS18B20 Temperature Sensor](/images/screenshot-2021-10-08-at-18.54.31_result.webp "Prototype I developed: Raspberry PI 3 with a DS18B20 Temperature Sensor")

 A couple of weeks later, the prototype was ready and professors got really interested.
-Next thing I know, five professors join the project and start contributing new ideas and tell me that the idea is promising and that it is worth it to publish our observations.
+The next thing I know, five professors join the project and start contributing new ideas and tell me that the idea is promising and that it is worth it to publish our observations.
 So we did, in [2018 IEEE iThings conference in Halifax, NS, Canada](https://ieeexplore.ieee.org/abstract/document/8726727)!

 This is what taught me how rewarding and fulfilling conducting research can be.
 Since then, I have [published over a dozen papers to conferences and journals](https://scholar.google.com/citations?user=za-b-mYAAAAJ), I spoke at international conferences, and I got student research competition awards.
 My latest one is an article published in [PeerJ Computer Science](https://peerj.com/computer-science/), a Q1 journal, and you can find it [here](https://peerj.com/articles/cs-625/).
 You can find and read my papers/articles on [Google Scholar](https://scholar.google.com/citations?user=za-b-mYAAAAJ).